 A mid-seventies radio production was proposed but went nowhere.

-with a script by tv writer and producer Philip DeGuere, but contracts Universal had with Clarke reached back to the late fifties, and were out of date.
+Via Universal studios, an adaptation as a miniseries for CBS or a lengthy tv movie for ABC began with a script by tv writer and producer Philip DeGuere, but contracts Universal had with Clarke reached back to the late fifties, and were out of date.
 The contracts were ironed out by 1979, and DeGuere's script had been accented by preproduction drawings and additional material by comics and graphic design legend Neal Adams (who we just recently lost), the combination resulting in plans that met with Clarke's approval.
 Unfortunately, it would have required a budget around $40 million, and Universal wasn't prepared to exceed $10 million.
 No go.
 (A few paragraphs down I have a link related to Neil's development work, btw,)

 A two-part radio adaptation was produced by the BBC in 1996, airing in '97, so it finally managed one type of adaptation.

+By 2013 the project finally came around to becoming a Syfy Channel project, with a contemporized script, and became a three-part, U.S.-Australian miniseries that ran on three consecutive nights in mid-December 2015.
+I was oblivious to all that at the time.
 Work issues, with the challenges of a newly rebuilt lab, the expense of which was bringing interference, heightened fiscal expectations from above, and, along with my being in a diminished state from what would be diagnosed two months later as heart problems, has me realizing in hindsight why I wasn't noticing things like Syfy programs.

 This finally brings me around to why I brought it up here.
 I just recently stumbled across it among Tubi's offerings.
 After refreshing myself on the source novel (which I'd read decades earlier) I gave it a watch.
 On the whole, I was happy with it, and generally understood the reasons for the changes made in the screenplay.
 The world's changed considerably in a bit over sixty years.